anshradh/Sorting-Transformer-Interp/README.md

 ## High-level Overview

 I trained a 1-layer, 1-head, attention-only transformer to sort a sequence of 10 digits.
-The transformer learned the task extremely well, earning over 99.8% accuracy on 10000 random examples- I then decided to try and figure out how the model was performing the task, taking inspiration from Nix Golodowsky-Dill’s interpretability work on Redwood’s balanced parentheses classifier model.
+The transformer learned the task extremely well, earning over 99.8% accuracy on 10000 random examples- I then decided to try and figure out what the model was doing mechanistically.

 ## Background and Initial Hypothesis